Similarities and Difference between Java and C++

-Nowadays Java and C++ programming languages are vastly using in competitive coding.
-Due to some awesome features, these two programming languages mostly used in Industry also.
+Nowadays Java and C++ programming languages are vastly used in competitive coding.
+Due to some awesome features, these two programming languages are widely used in industries as well.
 C++ is a widely popular language among coders for its efficiency, high speed, and dynamic memory utilization.
-Java is widely in the IT industry, It is incomparable with any other programming language in terms of software development.
+Java is widely used in the IT industry, It is incomparable to any other programming language in terms of software development.

 Let’s go through the various points to compare these popular coding languages: